suzaku-io/suzaku-starter/README.md

-# suzaku-starter
+# Suzaku starter
-Starter project for Suzaku framework.
+A starter project for using the Suzaku framework.